 Official Plan and Zoning By-law Amendment Process

-The formal application process for any development application starts with a pre-consultation meeting.
-Applicants are required to pre-consult with the Planning Department before they file an application.
+The formal application process for any development application starts with a preliminary meeting.
+Applicants are required to preliminary with the Planning Department before they file an application.
 This will help ensure that both the applicant and the Town clearly understand the purpose of the application and that appropriate studies are provided to support the application where required.
 Such a meeting also helps the applicant understand the administration of the planning process in Newmarket.
-In order to request a pre-consultation meeting, please fill out the Pre Consult Application Form and send it to your planning contact.
+In order to request a preliminary meeting, please fill out the Preliminary Meeting Application Form and send it to your planning contact.

 The application will be processed by staff who will circulate it to Town departments, the ward Councillor, the Lake Simcoe Region Conservation Authority, the Regional Municipality of York, and required public bodies for comments, as well as to all property owners within 120 metres of the subject site.
 A sign will be installed on the property briefly describing the proposal.

 Once all comments have been received, the planner assigned to the application will prepare a report to Committee of the Whole with a recommendation to refer the application to a public meeting.
 Notice is provided to the prescribed persons as required under the Planning Act.
 Meetings related to Zoning By-law amendments and Official Plan amendments are often held on Monday evenings following a Committee of the Whole meeting.
 At this meeting members of the public are welcome to offers comments on the application.
 No decision on the application is made at this meeting.